manualbashing/manuel/content/posts/writing-citing-obsidian-zotero/index.md

 - Default CSL is Harvard
 - You might need to use IEEE

-[^1]: Ot a lot of other output formats like LaTeX or epub.
+[^1]: Or a lot of other output formats like LaTeX or epub.
 But we stick with Word for now, as that is what I assume most people are familiar with.